manfromanotherland/wildside/_posts/2015-08-03-the-wildside.md

 ## Glendalough

 Our destination was at hand.
-After one day walking under rain we arrived in Glendalough – from the Irish *Gleann Dá Loch*, meaning “The Valley of the two lakes”).
+After one day walking under the rain we arrived in Glendalough (from the Irish *Gleann Dá Loch*, meaning “The Valley of the two lakes”).
+It's an early Medieval monastic settlement founded by St Kevin in the 6th century.
+Really beautiful place surrounded by mountains, in the heart of Wicklow.

 <div class="gallery">
 	{% include image.html file="13" size="1400x875" caption="Glendalough" %}